YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-05-02-ds-interview.markdown

 + What are the advantages of dropout layers and how do they work?
 + What’s the difference between a clustered and non-clustered index?
 What are the advantages of each?
 + What are some of the steps for data wrangling and data cleaning before applying machine learning algorithms?
+  +
 + What kinds of methods can you use in order to analyse the topics over a set of documents?
 + When would you use linear regression vs multiple regression?
 How can multiple regression models be better or worse than linear regression models?
+  + In multiple regression, collinearity might exist,
 + What can joins in SQL be used for?
 What’s the difference between a left join, an inner join, and a full outer join?
 + Explain what a long-tailed distribution is and provide three examples of relevant phenomena that have long tails.
 Why are they important in classification and regression problems?
+  + A long tail distribution has tails that taper off gradually rather than drop off sharply; a high frequency population is followed by a low frequency population, which gradually tails off asymptotically
+  + Examples include city population sizes, size of reserves in a certain geological region, size of companies.
+  +
 + What is an example of a probability distribution that has a finite mean, but infinite variance?
+  + Pareto distribution
 + What is data scrubbing?
 What’s one way to scrub data?
+  + Data scrubbing refers to the procedure of modifying or removing incomplete, incorrect, inaccurately formatted, or repeated data in a database.
+The key objective of data scrubbing is to make the data more accurate and consistent.
 + What is a Markov Decision Process and what is the goal for the decision maker?
 Which kinds of policies are the easiest to store and learn?
 + What is ensemble learning and what is the difference between bagging and boosting?
 + What is Occam’s Razor and how is stated in ML Theory?